MicrosoftDocs/iis-docs/iis/extensions/installing-application-request-routing-arr/install-application-request-routing-version-2.md

 - IIS 7.0 or above on Windows 2008 (any SKU) or newer where Application Request Routing will be installed.

+> [!IMPORTANT]
-**Important: ARR Version 2 RTW supports upgrading from ARR Version 1 RTW and from ARR Version 2 RC.
-If any other version of ARR is already installed, uninstall both ARR and URL Rewrite before proceeding.** **Note that the corresponding configurations will be lost.**
+> ARR Version 2 RTW supports upgrading from ARR Version 1 RTW and from ARR Version 2 RC.
+If any other version of ARR is already installed, uninstall both ARR and URL Rewrite before proceeding.

+> [!NOTE]
+> Note that the corresponding configurations will be lost.

 ## Step 1 - Download Microsoft Application Request Routing Version 2.